intel/neural-compressor/neural_compressor/pruner/README.md

-Pruning schedule defines the way the model reach the target sparsity (the ratio of pruned weights).
+Pruning schedule defines the way the model reaches the target sparsity (the ratio of pruned weights).
 Both **one-shot** and **iterative** pruning schedules are supported.

 - One-shot Pruning